 - 46% said buyers are more willing to walk through a staged home viewed online.

 - 45% said staging to buyers’ tastes positively impacts home value (compared to only 10% who said it has a negative impact).

 - 28% said staging could lead to buyers overlooking property faults.

 - Of realtors surveyed, 52% said home staging has a positive impact on the dollar value of the home.

-It’s clear that most real estate agents believe staging your home to sell has significant impact on buyers, from making buyers more likely to visit a home after viewing online listings to impacting the experience buyers have when walking through a home during a showing.
+It’s clear that most real estate agents believe staging your home to sell has significant impact on potential buyers, from making buyers more likely to visit a home after viewing online listings to impacting the experience prospective buyers have when walking through a home during a showing.

 Benefits of Home Staging